tosinbee/carefinder-appp/README.md

 ## 11. Testing
-The Hospital Finder App includes unit tests and component tests to ensure the quality and reliability of the code.
+The CareFinder App includes unit tests and component tests to ensure the quality and reliability of the code.
 The tests cover critical components and functionalities of the app.

 To run the tests, use the following command:
 ```